samborkent/plasma-solver/README.md

 include two metals with highly different masses (Li4Ti5O12).

 # Assumptions
-* The target material is completely oxidized.
-Most oxide targets are specified with a variable amount of oxygen in the unit cell (e.g.
-    SrTiOx).
-This model assumes no oxygen vacancies or excess in the target. (e.g. SrTiO3, Li4Ti5O12)
 * The excitation energy of the atoms in the unit cell are neglected
 * Identical particles are assumed to seperate in space due to their initial velocity distribution, thus collisions between identical